drnikko/drnikki.github.io/content/_index.md

 - Just finished a research project about US-based transgender activists and how they work with data in their activism

 <h3>👨‍🏫 Teaching</h3>
+- Senior Data Science Capstone + "Data Science Goes To the Movies" @ Smith College (Fall 2025)

-- The Moviegoer's Guide To The Future at Arizona State University (Summer 2024)
+- The Moviegoer's Guide To The Future at Arizona State University (Summer 2025)
 - Sociology of Databases at Hunter College (Fall 2024)

-<h3>🏛️ Civic and Community Life</h3>

-- Trying to figure out how to be a useful elected official (read more at: [Open Gov Vermont](/series/open-gov-vermont/).)
-- I'm elected to the Bradford select board, and I'm newly retired from being the Interm Town Health Officer.